pnlong2706/text2text_project/README.md

 The website is deployed on a free-hosting server: https://satin-nebula-archaeology.glitch.me/ Creating a new account is not available yet, a sample account in use is: { ID: 000005; pass: pe123456; }

-There are still bugs with sending messages too quickly though :<
+There are still bugs with sending messages too quickly though :<, and the server is restricting the number of requests on project.